 OSHA RISK FACTOR CATEGORY 1.
 The employee is regularly required to talk and hear.
 The employee frequently is required to stand, walk; sit; and use hands to finger, handle, or feel, and work with a computer.
 The employee is occasionally required to reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and smell.
 The employee must occasionally lift up to 50 pounds and/or carry objects weighing up to 25 pounds.
 The employee is required to perform repetitive motions, including reaching above the head, and typing.
 Specific vision abilities required by this job include peripheral vision, depth perception, and ability to adjust focus.
 Color-blindness testing is required for those with job-specific duties requiring color discrimination.

-If interested, please send a resume and cover letter to email@example.com
+If interested, please send your resume and cover letter to email@example.com.